-Since launching in July 2020, we've been excited to see Jelly Drops reaching people living with dementia who want them.
-Now, the team is returning with a new and improved recipe for their refreshing water sweets.
+Since launching in July 2020, we have been excited to see Jelly Drops reaching people living with dementia who need them.

-How Jelly Drops have helped people during the coronavirus pandemic
+How Jelly Drops have helped people during coronavirus

 People living in care homes have been a primary concern for the Jelly Drops team during the coronavirus pandemic.

-The Jelly Drops team are also helping to cater to a small number of NHS coronavirus hospital wards, not just for the patients but also for the NHS staff.
-Members of staff are finding that long shifts and personal protective equipment (PPE) often leave them feeling dehydrated.
+The Jelly Drops team also helped to cater to a small number of NHS coronavirus hospital wards, not just for the patients but also for the NHS staff.
+Members of staff found that the long shifts and personal protective equipment (PPE) often left them feeling dehydrated.

 Dehydration and dementia

-Dehydration is a common challenge for older people, and especially those with dementia.
+Dehydration is a common challenge for older people, and especially people with dementia.
 Memory problems mean that people living with dementia can often forget to drink enough water.

 How can I get some Jelly Drops?